MukulGupta18/TextUtils/README.md

 ## Features

-- Live word and character count
+- Live word and character count.
 - Convert text to uppercase and lowercase
 - Trim whitespace and remove extra spaces
 - Copy text